Kkritos/Rapster/README.md

 | -MBH, --massive_black_hole_mass | Mass of the seed massive BH (if >0) | float | ``0`` |
 | -sBH, --massive_black_hole_spin | Spin of the seed massive BH (from 0 to 1) | float | ``0`` |
 | -RF, --results_folder_name | Name of the folder where output files will be exported | str | ``Results`` |

+##### Note:

+The initial value of the central stellar density is set by default to 5.3e5 (pc^-3), which assumes a Plummer density profile: $n=3(1.3)^3N/(4\pi)\simeq0.53N$, where $N$ is the number of stars and $r=1\,\rm pc$.
+The cluster then evolves homologically, by assumption.
+Under the Plummer profile, if the input values for the initial number of stars or initial half-mass radius $r$ are updated, then the central density should be set accordingly, $n=0.53 N/r^3$.
+If the user prefers an alternative density stellar profile, then a different relation may hold between $N$ and $r$.

 <a name="runningasimulation"></a>
 ### 5. Running a simulation